vedantsinggh/ganita/README.md

 All of implemented commands are given below:

-`*/-+%` : Performs basic arithmetic by poping last 2 elements and pushing the result
+`*/-+%` : Performs basic arithmetic by popping last 2 elements and pushing the result

 `PRINT` : Pops the last element and prints it to the console